microsoft/EntraExporter/README.md

 The Azure AD Exporter is a PowerShell module that allows you to export your Azure AD and Azure AD B2C configuration settings to local .json files.

-This module can be run as a nightly scheduled task or a DevOps component (Azure DevOps, GitHub, Jenkins) and the exported files can be version controlled in GIT or SharePoint.
+This module can be run as a nightly scheduled task or a DevOps component (Azure DevOps, GitHub, Jenkins) and the exported files can be version controlled in Git or SharePoint.

 This will provide tenant administrators with a historical view of all the settings in the tenant including the change history over the years.